Best Extended Car Warranties in Connecticut

 Decide which parts of your vehicle you want to protect.
 Connecticut’s harsh winters and coastal humidity make certain repairs more common, from brake corrosion to engine and suspension wear.
 Local drivers know that potholes, road salt and occasional flooding can all accelerate damage.

-If you commute Hartford–New Haven or along I-95, consider plans that cover alternators, starters, radiators and AC compressors.
+If you commute from Hartford–New Haven or along I-95, consider plans that cover alternators, starters, radiators and AC compressors.
 Weigh the risk of expensive repairs against the cost of the plan.

 2. Find a company that fits your needs